DataDog/integrations-extras/purefa/README.md

 When migrating from [Pure Storage Prometheus exporter][14] to the [Pure Storage OpenMetrics exporter][1], the endpoints no longer have `/flasharray` in the endpoint URI.

-In future versions the PureFA Agent Check, the metric names from the Pure Storage Prometheus exporter will be removed.
+In future versions of the PureFA Agent Check, the metric names from the Pure Storage Prometheus exporter will be removed.

 ### Troubleshooting